top of page

 He is buried in Labuan War Cemetery East Malaysia and remembered on the Leongatha Memorial

-He was a member of the Bair family.
-This family were pioneers of Leongatha in 1890 and Robert
+The Bair family were pioneers of Leongatha in 1890 and Robert lived in the town

-from the Middle East and they were trained in jungle warfare in Australia before going to
+By the time Robert enlisted the Australian Government had recalled the 2/14th Battalion from the Middle East and they were trained in jungle warfare in Australia before going to New Guinea to fight the Japanese.

 In late January 1943, the 2/14th was rebuilt and retrained before returning to Papua in early August.
 Robert joined the battalion at this point.
 It spent a month conducting advanced training near Port Moresby before moving into New Guinea to play a minor role in the operation to capture Lae in mid-September.
 The battalion's main area of operations for 1943, however, was the Ramu Valley and the Finisterre Mountains.
 It led the 21st Brigade's advance along the valley, from Kiapit to Dumpu, between 29 September and 5 October.
 Then they spent the next five months engaged in patrol actions in the upper reaches of the valley and into the Finsterres.
 The battalion returned to Australia on 8 March 1944.